 - As you come out of it, you explode up onto one hand.

 - Back down, and explode up.

-- So a training tip would be to use this with the ruler.
-I’m going to demonstrate it now with the ruler.
+- A training tip would be to perform this with the ruler.

 Push ups are a popular exercise.
 But could you damage your shoulder if you do not do push ups properly?
 You could, so you need to do the perfect pushup.

-Incorrect pushup would be to me, is that if your body goes too low, closer to the surface.
-Meaning that the shoulder is going to glide in front because you’re going too deep into it.
+Do not lower your body too low or close to the surface.
+If you go to low, the shoulder will glide in front because you’re going too deep into it.

-So many people, they go so deep and they make it so difficult that they get the shoulder blade all the way together in the middle so they just bang and they just stay there.
+Many people go so deep that they get the shoulder blades all the way together in the middle of the back.

-So when you are starting your pushup, you’ve got to keep a good contraction with your shoulder blades apart.
-And when you go deep, the shoulder blades are going to move, of course, but you don’t want them to glide all the way together and feel a pinch of skin between them.
+When you start your pushup, keep a good contraction with your shoulder blades apart.
+When you go deep, the shoulder blades are going to move, of course, but you don’t want them to glide all the way together and feel a pinch of skin between them.

-So keep that limited with the proper alignment, and this is going to be a perfect pushup.
+Keep that limited with the proper alignment and this is going to be a perfect pushup.

 Some clients ask me if push ups are good fro osteoporosis.
 Read my blog on Planks and Pushups for Osteoporosis.